Centuria Industrial REIT Updates on Buy-Back Progress - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Centuria Industrial REIT has announced an update regarding its ongoing buy-back program, revealing that a total of 140,500 securities were bought back on the previous day, adding to the cumulative total of 6,726,601 securities repurchased.
-This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value by reducing the number of outstanding units.
+Centuria Industrial REIT has announced a daily update on its ongoing on-market buy-back program, with 140,000 ordinary units fully paid bought back on the previous day, adding to a total of 7,149,186 securities repurchased before that.
+This buy-back initiative is part of the company’s strategy to optimize its capital structure and potentially enhance shareholder value by reducing the number of shares outstanding.

 The most recent analyst rating on (AU:CIP) stock is a Hold with a A$3.56 price target.
 To see the full list of analyst forecasts on Centuria Industrial REIT stock, see the AU:CIP Stock Forecast page.